 3. When it’s election night, anywhere in the world, you get a tingling sensation and crave pizza.

-4. You curse excessively when chatting with first responders, then feel the need to disclose your expired press credentials.
+4. You curse excessively when chatting with first responders, then feel the need to disclose your press credentials.

 5. You make mental edits when reading the newspaper, while grumbling about the buried lede.